 I tried making shakuhachi in the prescribed way, with a smooth coating of resin on the inside bore and an inlay of ebony on the mouthpiece, but the results were not worth the trouble and I soon lost interest in flutes altogether.

 Now, decades later, with a nice grove of Madake bamboo growing outside my meditation hut, I’ve started to fool around with shakuhachi again.
-After a little research I discovered that the unrefined shakuhachi I was making are called jinashi (unfilled) for their lack of a precise resin-coated bore and the necessary two-piece construction that characterize most modern shakuhachi.
+After a little research I discovered that the unrefined shakuhachi I’d been making are called jinashi (unfilled) for their lack of a precise resin-coated bore and the necessary two-piece construction that characterize most modern shakuhachi.

 Many jinashi shakuhachi are said to be “in tune with themselves” and not meant for playing with other instruments.
 Apparently, as shakuhachi began to be used in performances with koto and shamisen, rather than in solo meditation, they had to become uniform and tuned exactly the same.
 But a certain quality and essence was lost in the process.
-Now the old style jinashi shakuhachi is coming back into fashion.
+Now, at least in some circles, the old style jinashi shakuhachi are coming back into fashion.